 - Adapt successful strategies from case studies of peers who have applied these best practices and techniques

-- Adobe Connect (connection and user instructions provided in advance)
+- Adobe Connect (access and user instructions provided in advance)

 Continuing Education Credits